 Family therapy is a branch of psychotherapy that works with families, couples in intimate relationships, or with the most motivated family member (Bowen, 1966) to nurture change and development.
-This systemic framework illuminates the power of the family and views change in terms of the systems of interaction between family members.
+This systemic framework illuminates the power of the family and views change regarding the systems of interaction between family members.
 It emphasizes family relationships as an important factor in psychological health.
-Salvador Minuchin, MD wrote much about the fact that family therapists recognize the pull of the past and that, to some extent, people live in the shadow of the family legacies.
-According to Minuchin, family therapy recognizes the power of the present and so addresses itself to the ongoing influence of the family that is.
-Therapy based on Minuchin's framework is directed towards changing the organization of the family, on the grounds that when family organization is transformed, the life of each family member is altered accordingly (Minuchin & Nichols, 1993).
+Salvador Minuchin, MD, wrote that family therapists recognize the pull of the past and that, to some extent, people live in the shadow of family legacies.
+According to Minuchin, family therapy recognizes the power of the present and addresses itself to the ongoing influence of the family.
+Therapy based on Minuchin's framework is directed towards changing the organization of the family because when the family organization is transformed, the life of each family member is altered accordingly (Minuchin & Nichols, 1993).

-The focus of this prenatal and perinatal family therapy model is the mother and womb baby unit.
+This prenatal and perinatal family therapy model focuses on the mother and womb-baby unit.
 CWFTM is primarily concerned with the wellness of the baby and the expectant mother from conception or from the womb baby's gestational months in utero up to the infant's first year of life.

-If we want society to thrive, we must attend to children in the womb by providing mothers with the needed healing resources at conception, concretely during prenatal and perinatal care and until the baby is at least one year of age (some [Seigel, 2012] put this at three years of age).
+If we want society to thrive, we must attend to children in the womb by providing mothers with the needed healing resources at conception, concretely during prenatal and perinatal care, and until the baby is at least one year of age (some [Seigel, 2012] put this at three years of age).
 Fathers, partners, caregivers, and the prenatal and perinatal medical care personnel all need to be embraced as a team during all the stages of the pregnancy and the babies' development.
-However, the mother-baby will remain at the core of the prenatal treatment.
+However, the mother-baby dyad will remain at the core of the prenatal treatment.
 Prenatal and perinatal psychotherapy is the therapy of the future.
 Treating a pregnant mother needs to be conceptualized as family therapy because, while the family therapist supports, educates, assesses, and treats the pregnant mother, the future of the womb baby is impacted.
 Thus, the healing of the pregnant mother functions as a preventive measure and intervention for her baby.